oakmac/intro-to-ajax/README.md

 # start the web server
 serve

-# serve should show some output to your terminal with instructions
+# serve should show some output to your terminal with a URL
 # load that URL in your browser to view this exercise
 ```